Ghordrin/Rename-Files-App/README.md

 Renaming files via JavaFX

 Beginner Java File Renamer with input validation and directory chooser.
 Currently only renames .txt files. will add a way to choose file type soon.

-DISCLAIMER: it WILL rename ALL files in the chosen directory and change it to .txt.
-It won't check if the file is already a .txt, it will NOT check if there are other types but that in the directory.
+Renames files to a specific name with adding leading zero's to each file ( 001,002,003,004,...)

+It'll rename only the files with the extension selected in the app (default .txt).

-Use at own RISK.
+Use at own risk.

 Thanks (: